Self Exclusion Program FAQ

 Can my name be removed from the self-exclusion list?

 Self-exclusions for 1 or 5 years remain in effect until the self-excluded person submits the Petition for Removal from Self-Exclusion.
+Please see Compulsive Gambling under our Forms page for instructions and applications.

 Within 10 business days after the request is signed, the Board will remove your name from the Self-Exclusion List and will notify each licensee of the removal.
 It may take each licensed facility up to 5 business days to remove your name from their copies of the Self-Exclusion List.
 For this reason, you should refrain from entering an NMGCB licensed facility for 15 business days after signing the removal request.